awsdocs/aws-dms-step-by-step/doc_source/chap-on-premoracle2aurora.steps.configureoracle.md

  **4\.
 Create or configure a database account to be used by AWS DMS **

-We recommend that you use an account with the minimal privileges required by AWS DMS for your AWS DMS connection\.
+We recommend that you use a user with the minimal privileges required by AWS DMS for your AWS DMS connection\.
 AWS DMS requires the following privileges\.

 ```
 CREATE SESSION